felipearmat/clojure-react-app/README.md

 ### Running the Application

-You can start the app using the following docker-compose commands:
+You can start the application using Docker Compose with the following commands:

 ```shell
 docker compose up -d # Runs the containers in the background